 Dániel Péter Biró

-Dániel Péter Biró (born 1969) is Associate Professor of Composition and Music Theory at the University of Victoria.
-He began his studies at the Bartók Conservatory in Hungary studying with composition with Miklos Kocsár and theory with Iván Madarász.
-He studied guitar in Switzerland with Stefan Schmidt at the Bern Musikhochschule and in Germany with Jürgen Ruck at the Würzburg Musikhochschule.
-He studied composition with Hans Zender and score reading and chamber music with Bernhard Kontarsky at the Frankfurt Musikhochschule.
-In 1995 - 1996 he studied with Michael Jarrell at the Universität für Musik in Vienna.
+Dániel Péter Biró began his studies at the Bartók Conservatory in Budapest, Hungary studying composition with Miklós Kocsár, music theory with Iván Madarász and guitar with Ede Roth.
+He studied guitar with Stefan Schmidt at the Bern Musikhochschule in Switzerland and with Jürgen Ruck at the Würzburg Musikhochschule in Germany.
+He continued his studies with Hans Zender (composition), Bernhard Kontarsky (score reading and chamber music) and Isabel Mundry (music theory) at the Frankfurt Musikhochschule.
+From 1995 - 1996 he studied composition with Michael Jarrell at the Universität für Musik in Vienna.
 He completed his PhD in composition at Princeton University in 2004.
-His dissertation was a comparative study of early notational practices in examples of Jewish Torah trope, tenth century plainchant from St. Gallen and Hungarian laments.
-There his dissertation advisors were Kofi Agawu, Scott Burnham and Paul Lansky.
-In Princeton he studied plainchant with Peter Jeffery and attended lectures on Jewish merkebah mysticism of Peter Schäfer and Talmud with James Diamond.
+His dissertation was a comparative study of early notational practices in examples of Jewish Torah trope, early plainchant from St. Gallen and Hungarian laments and his dissertation composition is entitled Mishpatim (Laws) Part I. His dissertation advisors were Kofi Agawu, Scott Burnham and Paul Lansky.
+At Princeton University he studied musical paleography with Peter Jeffery and Judaic studies with Peter Schäfer and Rabbi James Diamond.